-The talks are being closely followed beyond these companies and their customers because of the idea that a retransmission agreement will set a precedent for future negotiations between different networks and cable or satellite companies.
-Another sticking point is the cable operator's access to CBS material for on-demand or mobile device viewing.
+The talks were being closely watched beyond these companies and their customers because of the idea that a retransmission agreement will set a precedent for future negotiations between different networks and cable or satellite companies.
+Another point of contention was the cable operator's access to CBS material for on-demand or mobile device viewing.